Etejerina/a-walk-in-python/day_3.md

 ## Dictionaries

 Dictionaries are used to store data values in key:value pairs.
-The key name of a dictionary must be always of an immutable type (string, boolean, int, float, complex, tuple, frozenset).
+The keys in a dictionary must be always of an immutable type (string, boolean, int, float, complex, tuple, frozenset, --if makes sense use some of those types as keys in real life--).
 If it is a collection (tuple, frozenset), all elements inside must also be immutable.

 ```python